How to Find a Safe Neighborhood in Los Angeles to Live In

 - Cheviot Hills: Once a filming location for numerous movies, today it is home to some very famous producers, TV personalities, and actors.
 A true haven for residential architecture design, Cheviot Hills has some truly remarkable mid-century style mansions, cottages, traditional and other types of homes.

 - Hollywood Hills: This is a rather large chunk of land in the Santa Monica Mountains, and is home to around 26 thousand residents.
 If you love being surrounded by nature, and you could spend all day in Forest Lawn Memorial Park, or Griffith Park, then this place is perfect for you.
+If you are moving with a dog, you can both enjoy vast green spaces.
 While you get to enjoy the beautiful cityscape during the day, at night you have something that most Angelenos can only dream about – the glow of stars in the night sky.
 Hollywood Hills is comprised of Hollywood Hills East and Hollywood Hills West, separated by the 101 Freeway.

 - Beverly Hills: And the most famous of all Hills of Los Angeles, Beverly Hills is a symbol of a glamorous and high-end life.
 Many of us are not movie stars, but if you happen to land a place here, you may just live next to a few.
 While running into celebrities here is nothing new, what may strike you as interesting is the close-knit community of the locals here, and the folks who lead normal, everyday lives, going to school and driving to work.
 Sure, there are tourists everywhere, and it’s difficult to spot locals, but once you get to know them, the community is very welcoming.